 Second Time Bankruptcy and Bankruptcy Discharge

 Bankruptcy is a legal process.
-A difference between first and second time bankruptcy is that in a case of second-time bankruptcy you are not eligible for an automatic bankruptcy discharge in as little as nine months – as is the case when personal bankruptcy is filed for first time.
+A difference between a first bankruptcy and a second bankruptcy is that in a case of second-time bankruptcy you are not eligible for an automatic bankruptcy discharge in as little as nine months – as is the case when personal bankruptcy is filed for the first time.

-If a creditor opposes your bankruptcy discharge, your second time bankruptcy could last longer than the minimums set out above.
+If a creditor or your Trustee opposes your bankruptcy discharge, your first or second bankruptcy could last longer than the minimums set out above.

-Before deciding to file for a second time bankruptcy, you should fully understand all of its implications, including prolonged bankruptcy discharge.
-We recommend you to contact a Licensed Insolvency Trustee today and arrange for a no-charge initial consultation.
+Before deciding to file for a second bankruptcy in Canada, you should fully understand all of its implications, including prolonged bankruptcy discharge.
+We recommend that you contact a Licensed Insolvency Trustee today and arrange for a no-charge initial consultation.